 This information is provided to aid in preparing your income tax returns.
 It should be used with your year-end account statements and 1099 forms.

-Capital Gain Distributions
+Capital Gains Distributions

-These distribution amounts reflect gains and losses realized through December 31, 2012.
+These distribution amounts reflect gains and losses realized through December 2014.
 Each fund's capital gain distribution is the same across all share classes.

 Where is my 1099-DIV?

 1099s are typically mailed in late January for the previous tax year.

 You no longer receive Form 1099-INT.
 Interest dividends (including specified private-activity bond interest) from tax-exempt bond funds are now reported on Form 1099-DIV.

 Changes to federal cost basis regulations effective January 2012 for mutual funds have required some additional information on your Form 1099-B if you sold Calvert mutual fund shares (other than those from a money market).
 This form helps you report investment capital gains or losses on your tax return.

 Your Form 1099-B may include cost basis information for covered shares (shares you acquired on or after January 1, 2012) as well as non-covered shares (shares you acquired before January 1, 2012), and subsequently sold.
 However, only the cost basis for the sales of covered shares will be reported to the IRS.